Gabriele250901/React-Ex/README.md

 Exercise22
 Modify the UncontrolledLogin component so that the username input is automatically focused when the component renders the first time.

+Exercise23
+Create a TodoList component that renders a ul tag with a li tag for each item contained in the items state variable.
+The items state variable should be an array of strings.
+The TodoList component should also contain an input tag and a button.
+When the button is clicked, the event handler should add the value of the input tag to the items array.